vippsas/vipps-login-api/vipps-login-api-faq.md

 The `state` parameter is an opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
 The parameter should be used for preventing cross-site request forgery.
+It must be at least 8 characters long to ensure sufficient entropy.
+A GUID is a good choice for a state parameter value.

 ## Can I use partner keys for Vipps login?